Step 1: Go to your nearest rail station

 Your train will stop at every station along the route.
 To exit, the door will open automatically or push the "Open Door" button located near the door.

-- Your validated rail ticket serves as a bus transfer if you need to complete your trip on a bus.
-Just show your bus driver the validated rail ticket as you board.
+- Your validated train ticket serves as valid fare payment if you need to complete your trip on a bus.
+Just show your bus driver the validated train ticket as you board.

-- If you are starting out on a bus and then transfer to rail, be sure to ask the bus driver for a transfer when you board the bus and keep it with you in case a rail fare inspector asks for proof of payment.
+- If you are starting out on a bus and then transferring to train, be sure to ask the bus driver for a 3-Hour Pass when you board the bus and keep it with you in case a train fare inspector asks for proof of payment.

-- The easiest transfer is with a pass.
-All passes are valid on rail.
-Depending on how many rail fare zones you travel through, you may need to pay an additional fare.
+- All passes are valid on train.
+Depending on how many train fare zones you travel through, you may need to pay an additional fare.

 - Learn more about how to transfer.